 This 100% plant-based and gluten-free line is a favorite of models and actresses, including my gorgeous friend Julia Udine, who is starring in Phantom of the Opera on Broadway and now relies on it to get her through her demanding schedule and odd work hours.
 (She’s fantastic, you really must check her out if you’re in NY!)

-Check out sakara.com and use the code below for 15% off your first purchase.
+Check out Sakara and use the code XOMARIA for 20% off your first order.

 Currently available in the Northeast and LA.

 While the purple carrot doesn’t deliver you a ready made meal, they do provide the pre-chopped, washed, and portioned ingredients, as well as recipes, for easy and fast meals you can make yourself.
 In the past, I was lucky enough to provide recipes for The Purple Carrot Team, but now former New York Times columnist and prolific author and leader in the real food movement, Mark Bittman has partnered to deliver all of his delicious recipes.

 Everything on the menu is plant-based, no animal products at all.
 It is often organic, always non-GMO, and ethically sourced.
 It’s $68 per week for 3 meals for 2 people ($11.33/serving), or $74 for two meals serving 4 people each ($9.25/serving).
 Not bad, especially compared to eating out!

 If you want something easy and healthy, but still want to cook as opposed to reheat, Purple Carrot is for you.